Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration

 \section{Theoretical justification}

 In this section, we provide convergence results for the interval constructions of the previous section.
 We prove that, under certain assumptions, whenever \Cref{alg:max_q_rs} or \Cref{alg:max_q_qr} are used to estimate the maximum quantiles, the global interval constructions \eqref{eq:global_optimized} and \eqref{eq:global_inverted} converge in probability to the true global interval $\globalcs$ in \eqref{eq:bb_global_cs}, and the sliced interval constructions \eqref{eq:sliced_optimized} and \eqref{eq:sliced_inverted} converge in probability to the true sliced interval $\localcs$ in \eqref{eq:bb_local_cs}.
-Although our approach involving quantile regression is inspired by the approaches in \cite{dalmasso2020confidence, lf2i, waldo} and therefore requires similar theoretical results to connect the consistency of the quantile estimation with the interval validity, our approach is sufficiently different and requires novel theoretical insights.
-First, the inversion of a hypothesis test with a composite null adds a layer of complexity to the proofs. \cite{lf2i} does address composite null hypotheses, but in the context of nuisance parameters where they use a profile likelihood approach.
-Second and more fundamentally, \cite{lf2i, waldo} construct confidence sets which are shown to achieve the desired coverage level asymptotically in the number of samples used to train the quantile regressor.
-By contrast, we show that our computed intervals converge in probability to the theoretical Intervals~\eqref{eq:bb_local_cs} and \eqref{eq:bb_global_cs} which achieve the correct coverage by definition.
-Third and finally, since we use the sampled points to invert the interval, it is insufficient to show that the cutoff is consistent as the results in \cite{dalmasso2020confidence, lf2i, waldo} show.
-Our inverted intervals require proof that the samplers can get arbitrarily close to the true endpoint boundaries.
+Although our approach involving quantile regression is inspired by the approaches in \cite{dalmasso2020confidence, lf2i, waldo} and therefore requires similar theoretical results to connect the consistency of the quantile estimation with the interval validity, our approach is sufficiently different so that it requires novel theoretical insights.
+First, the inversion of a hypothesis test with a composite null adds a layer of complexity to the proofs. \cite{lf2i} do address composite null hypotheses, but not in the functional setting, as we do here.
+Second, since we use the sampled points to invert the interval, it is insufficient to show that the cutoff is consistent as the results in \cite{dalmasso2020confidence, lf2i, waldo} show.
+Instead, our inverted intervals require proof that the samplers can get arbitrarily close to the true endpoint boundaries.

 Throughout the following results, we assume that for fixed $\gamma \in (0, 1)$, $Q_{\bx}(1 - \gamma)$ is a continuous function of $\bx$.
-We refer the reader to \cite{Kibzun1997} for a full analysis of the properties of parametrized quantile functions.
-We furthermore assume that $\mathcal B_\eta$ is a compact set without isolated points, so that the sampling methods eventually sample close to every point.
+We refer the reader to \cite{Kibzun1997} for a complete analysis of the properties of parametrized quantile functions.
+We furthermore assume that $\mathcal B_\eta$ is a compact set without isolated points so that the sampling methods eventually sample close to every point.